 Privacy and Regulatory Challenges

-WHOIS data traditionally has been publicly accessible, but privacy concerns and regulations such as the European Union’s General Data Protection Regulation (GDPR) have significantly impacted WHOIS availability.
+WHOIS data used to be completely public, but privacy concerns and laws like the European Union's General Data Protection Regulation (GDPR) have changed that significantly.

 Performing a WHOIS Lookup